khlilSaif/todo-backend/README.md

-About This Project
 Welcome to our project management application!
 This tool is designed to help you efficiently manage your projects and their associated tasks all in one place.
-Whether you are working on multiple projects simultaneously or need to allocate specific tasks to team members, our application aims to simplify that process.
+Whether you are working on multiple projects simultaneousl our application aims to simplify that process.

 Key Features
 Project Management: Easily create, update, and delete projects.
 View all your projects at a glance and filter them by name.